gdesimone97/EgoLife/README.md

 ## 🚀 News
+🤹 2025-02: We provide [HuggingFace gradio demo]() and [self-deployed demo]() for EgoGPT.

+🌟 2025-02: The EgoLife video is released at [HuggingFace](https://huggingface.co/datasets/lmms-lab/EgoLife) and uploaded to [Youtube](https://www.youtube.com/playlist?list=PLlweuFnfdo6F9Fu2Kyhc-kXu3qnaVsYOu) as video collection.

-🌟 2025-02-28: We release the EgoIT dataset at [HuggingFace](https://huggingface.co/collections/lmms-lab/egolife-67c04574c2a9b64ab312c342).
-The EgoLife video is also released, and is uploading to [Youtube](https://www.youtube.com/playlist?list=PLlweuFnfdo6F9Fu2Kyhc-kXu3qnaVsYOu).
-The EgoLife Captioning and EgoLifeQA are in final preparation.
+🌟 2025-02: We release the EgoIT-99K dataset at [HuggingFace](https://huggingface.co/collections/lmms-lab/egolife-67c04574c2a9b64ab312c342).

-🌟 2025-02-28: We release the first version of [EgoGPT](./EgoGPT/) and [EgoRAG](./EgoRAG/).
+🌟 2025-02: We release the first version of [EgoGPT](./EgoGPT/) and [EgoRAG](./EgoRAG/) codebase.

+📖 2025-02: Our arXiv submission is currently on hold.
+For an overview, please visit our [academic page](https://egolife-ai.github.io/blog/).

-🎉 2025-02-27: The paper is accepted by CVPR 2025.
+🎉 2025-02: The paper is accepted to CVPR 2025.
+Please be invited to our [online EgoHouse](https://egolife-ai.github.io/).

 ## What is in this repo?